-The Granville County Tourism Development Authority (GCTDA) is now accepting applications for the upcoming fiscal year.
-The 2019-2020 grant application period runs from Jan.
-1, 2019 through April 1, 2020.
+The Granville Tourism Development Authority (GTDA) is now accepting grant applications for the upcoming fiscal year.

-Applicants eligible for grant funding must be a Granville County-based community group, non-profit organization, county municipalities or recognized community within the county lines.
-For-profit groups cannot apply for grant funds unless the event’s proceeds will go to a community supported event (i.e. fundraiser).
+Applicants eligible for grant funding must be a Granville County-based community group, nonprofit organization, county municipality or recognized community within the county lines.
+For-profit groups cannot apply for grant funding unless the event’s proceeds will go to a community-supported event.

-Total funding of any event, project, or program will not be greater than 25 percent of the total project budget and will not exceed $5,000.
-Included with the request may be a one-time artist/entertainment allowance up to $1,000.
-If this allowance is granted, the GTDA expects the artist/entertainment source to publicize the event and to include the Tourism Development Authority in all advertisements.
+Total funding of any event, project or program will not be greater than 25 percent of the total project budget and will not exceed $5,000.
+Included with the request can be a one-time artist/entertainment allowance of up to $1,000.

 Grants applications will be accepted until April 3, 2020 for inclusion in the upcoming fiscal year (July 2020 through June 2021).
 The GTDA Board will review applications and will be prepared to make recommendations for approval during their May board meeting.
 Award recipients will be notified after July 1, 2020, when the new fiscal year begins.